 - Run a virus scanner on any files you are sent (Gmail does this for you automatically).

-- Enable device tracking on your laptop and phone.
+- Enable device tracking on your computer where available:

 - Encrypt your work phone: